Design and Technology

 - Year 6: Bird Boxes, Utility Belts, Fairground Rides

 The units are organised so that pupils undertake a design and technology project three times each year.
-These projects provide pupils with experiences, knowledge and skills in cooking and nutrition, textiles, structures, mechanisms, materials, mechanical systems and electrical systems.
+These projects provide pupils with experiences, knowledge and skills in cooking and nutrition, textiles, structures, mechanisms and electrical systems.
 Within each unit, pupils go through the same process of exploring existing products and developing their own knowledge and skills before designing, making and evaluating a product of their own.
 Where appropriate, to provide a holistic learning experience for our pupils, the design and technology curriculum makes links with history, science and geography.
 However, this will never be at the expense of design and technology as a subject in its own right.